University City, Missouri: Culture

 Trisha Brown, Cecil Slaughter, Houston Ballet, Ballet Hispanico New York, Mark Morris, Alvin Ailey, the national tours of Wicked and Cinderella, and Tarzan on Broadway.

 The largest park is Heman Park (85.26 acres).
+A bus stop serving Heman Park was used as a filming location for the final scene of the web series The Amazing Digital Circus; the bus stop was identified by fans and subsequently become a tourist attraction.

 Chinatown

 In recent decades, efforts have been made to establish a successor to the earlier ethnic neighborhood of Chinatown in the city of St. Louis.
 A number of Asian grocery stores and restaurants exist along Olive Boulevard between I-170 and Skinker Boulevard in University City.
 The route contains mostly Chinese businesses, rather than residents.
 Although efforts were made to designate part of the area as "Chinatown", surrounding community members objected to the proposals.
 Also, the Missouri Department of Transportation has jurisdiction over part of Olive Boulevard and does not permit decorative archways or gateways spanning the roadway, as can be seen in other Chinatowns.
 As a result, there is no officially designated Chinatown in the St. Louis area.
 Since 2016, the University City government has sought to foster economic development along the corridor with tax incentives and by rebranding it "University City Olive Link".